beginner-corp/docs.begin.com/src/shared/docs/en/routes-functions/json-routes.md

 Within your project, each route can contain and utilize an arbitrary quantity of modules, packages, and other files (so long as the total uncompressed size of that route's folder is ≤5MB).
 <!-- @todo more about cloud function limits doc(s) -->

-> Note: Begin routes require `@architect/functions`; removing this require will cause your route to stop responding
+> Note: Begin routes do not explicitly require @architect/functions but you will lose middleware and session support; Begin routes are just plain AWS Lambda functions otherwise

 ---